 Once your products are physically on hand and accounted for, you will need to tag and label them so they are ready for the sales floor and organized internally.

-To ensure your tags are ready for both the sales floor and the stockroom, they should include these main things:
+To ensure your tags are ready for both the sales floor and the stockroom, they should include the following information:

-- Product Labels: You should have some sort of labeling system for your inventory so you can easily organize and track it internally.
-We recommend using both a barcode label—so you can easily scan items in your inventory system and at checkout—and a descriptive written label, like “red shirt” or “child’s leggings,” that corresponds with where the item goes in your store and in storage.
+- Product labels: You should have some sort of labeling system for your inventory so you can easily organize and track it internally.
+We recommend using both a barcode label (you can generate your own barcode labels) so you can easily scan items in your inventory system and at checkout, as well as a descriptive written label, like “red shirt” or “child’s leggings” that corresponds with where the item goes in your store and in storage.

 Regardless of the type of labels you use, a good time to tag and label inventory is during the stock receipt process.
 This ensures the task isn’t overlooked and prevents the unlabeled stock from being shelved or displayed for sale.